sdaberdaku/resume/resume.md

 Summary
 -------
 With over 5 years of experience as a data engineer and a PhD in Information Engineering, I specialize in crafting efficient, scalable, and resilient data pipelines.
-Proficient in technologies like Spark, Airflow, Python, DataBricks, TrinoDB, and AWS, I've worked across diverse domains including bioinformatics, clinical informatics, and finance.
+Proficient in technologies like Spark, Airflow, Python, DataBricks, TrinoDB, Kafka, Debezium, and AWS, I've worked across diverse domains including bioinformatics, clinical informatics, and finance.
 My research and data science background ensure a rigorous problem-solving approach.
 I am committed to ongoing learning and staying updated with the latest advancements in data engineering to drive impactful insights.

 Experience
 ----------
 ### <span>Aug 2023 -- present</span> &diams; <span>Data Engineering Tech Lead @ Cardo AI</span>
+- Implemented a fully automated Change Data Capture (CDC) of ~2k RDS Postgres tables to Delta Lake on AWS with Kafka, Debezium, Spark Connect and Airflow on EKS, with fully automated monitoring comprised of Grafana Dashboards, Prometheus Rules and Alertmanager.
-- Developed a Helm Chart for deploying cost-effective and stable TrinoDB clusters on EKS with Karpenter, using EC2 spot instances for the Trino workers, spill-to-disk and Alluxio cache support on NVMe.
+- Developed a Helm Chart for deploying cost-effective and stable TrinoDB clusters on EKS with Karpenter, using EC2 spot instances for the Trino workers, automatic query retry policy, spill-to-disk and Alluxio cache support on NVMe.
 - Developed a multi-account strategy for Cardo AI's AWS environments, for optimal data segregation, cost accounting, security and scalability.
 - Implemented fully-automated deployments of Apache Airflow and Databricks environments with Terraform modules and ArgoCD for various teams in the company, guaranteeing data separation and detailed cost allocation.
 - Developed a Helm Chart for Spark Connect server and Spark Thrift server, which can be used concurrently by multiple Apache Spark applications, effectively optimising infrastructure costs and improving the overall developer experience.